 Also, page speed is logically crucial to Google, seeing as they place an understandable focus on the end-user experience.
 With that in mind – it’s more advisable than ever to optimize your website for better speeds.
-And we’re going to show you some of the most elementary ways in which you can improve your website speed in 2020!
+And we’re going to show you some of the most elementary ways in which you can improve your website speed this year!

 TTFB – Time To First Byte

 Okay, so where do you start when it comes to evaluating why your website needs speed optimization?
 Generally, it’s a good idea to take a look at the amount of time it takes for a browser to get the very first byte of data from the website’s server.
 In technical terms, this is officially dubbed the time to first byte, or TTFB.
 But how do you actually evaluate this metric?

 Luckily, Google gives you everything you need.
 Just use PageSpeed Insights, developed by Google.
 This handy service uses data gathered from the Chrome user experience reports to present you with the perfect speed test for your website.

 And it goes beyond that; not only will you receive all relevant metrics for website speed, but you’ll also learn about all of the suggestions for actually improving the speed.
 Bear in mind that, while desktop speed is important – mobile page speeds are where the metric truly becomes indispensable.

 Proper Web Hosting

 When it comes to website speed, many people would simply start working on their web design, and potentially laggy plugins; however, the culprit of unsatisfactory speed is not always immediately obvious.